jameswilddev/trash-kit/readme.md

 By default, a GitHub Action will build every game in your repository and make the HTML and zip files available as artifacts attached to the builds.

+There are additionally basic "smoke tests", which launch the included `tower-of-hanoi` in a headless Chrome and ensure that some basic features work.
+Removing or significantly changing this game and/or the included engine are likely to break these tests, so you may need to either replace them or remove them entirely.
+You can quickly disable them by removing `- run: npm test` from `.github/workflows/continuous-integration.yaml`.

 #### Optional

 The following continuous integration services may be useful for forks of the